New York · March 2026 briefing

 New York Crime Rate Trends

-The city, by the numbers we publish each month: 59 neighborhoods, 10 incident categories, twelve months of trailing comparison.
+Data sourced from the New York City Police Department (NYPD) Open Data portal and analyzed by Public Analyst.ai: 59 neighborhoods, 10 incident categories, twelve months of trailing comparison.
 Browse the rankings, scan the multi-year trends, or open a neighborhood-level breakdown.

 Read methodologyUPDATED · AS OF 2026-03